 This is a wonderful exercise to finish with.
 It helps to counter the other exercises where your body has been in a flexed position.
 It’s time to extend and lengthen it out!

-Lie on your stomach with the band across your back and one end in each hand as pictured.
+Lie on your stomach with the band across your back, one end in each hand, as pictured.
 Slowly lift your upper body up with control.
 At the same time, extend both arms out to the side.
-As you lift, try to keep the buttocks relaxed so you can really work on targeting the lower back muscles.
+As you lift, try to keep your buttocks relaxed so you can better target the lower back muscles.
 Keep your head in line with your spine as you lift.
 Then lower slowly with control.

 There are many more Pilates resistance band exercises, but these should get you started!
 I’d love to hear how you get on with these workouts with your exercise resistance band.
 What exercises with resistance bands have you tried so far?
 Did you try one of these exercise resistance bands workouts?
 I’d love to know, so please leave a comment in the box below!